 It will be remiss to optimize all the steps above, such as high-quality images, fast speed, or a perfect pricing strategy.
 Still, you ignore the decision part, which is critical for customers to press the “BUY” button.

 In addition, don’t bother with flashy CTAs.
 You can be direct by using terms like “add to cart” or “purchase now.”
 Instead of complicated CTA sentences, what really catches the attention of customers is their color and prominence.
 According to a HubSpot analysis, changing the color of primary CTA resulted in a 21% increase in conversions.

-Product reviews & ratings play an essential role in optimizing product pages for better conversions, fostering trust.
+Product reviews & ratings play an essential role in Shopify product page optimization for better conversions, fostering trust.
 It may dispel any doubts your prospects may have about a product and assist customers in making a purchasing choice.

 Before purchasing a product, many customers prefer to get advice from previous users.
 However, online reviews are now trusted by 85% of consumers as much as personal recommendations.

 Besides, the more detailed the product reviews, the more value the reader receives.
 However, not everyone has time to read a lengthy review.
 Meanwhile, some customers want detailed product reviews, so they have a lot to say.

 Instead of limiting the number of words to be reviewed and not letting them speak their minds, you can find a way to highlight the paragraph’s main content as below.

 Glossier’s review section on the product page (Source: Glossier)

 Furthermore, you will also face negative comments when publicizing customer reviews.
 In this case, what should you do?
 You must contact them to resolve their issue.
 Listen to them, ask them questions, and assist them with anything they require.
 Later, customers can completely change their minds after receiving your dedicated support, and it is also a way to create long-term relationships with customers.